-Pushing the right (Save) button on the last digit will finish editing that gas, and bring you back to the gas number.
+Pushing the right (Save) button Press Save after editing the last diait on the last digit will finish editing that gas, and bring you back to the gas number.
 You can continue to increment through the gases pressing the left (Next) button.